Updated 2026-03-08

 The dated experience

 Elastic Email's interface and developer experience feel 2015-era.
 If you've used Resend's clean API or Loops' modern dashboard, the difference is jarring.
 Modern tools make development faster and integration smoother.
-Check our Elastic Email comparison page for details.
+Check our Elastic Email comparison page for a detailed feature breakdown.

 The support lottery

 On free and lower paid tiers, support response times can stretch days.
 When email is broken, waiting days isn't acceptable.
 Premium alternatives offer better support at every level.
-Use our SPF checker and DKIM checker to diagnose issues yourself.
+Use our SPF checker and DKIM checker to diagnose issues yourself while waiting.

 The alternatives, honestly